Szybet/Yatchy/README.md

 Yatchy features, compared to 2.0 watchy:

-<sub>watchy v3 <a href="https://github.com/Szybet/WatchySourcingHub#original-watchy-v3">is a joke</a>, It's design files are not released, only the schematic, also it has many flaws so I don't even compare to it</sub>
+<sub>Let's ignore the v3 watchy for [reasons](https://github.com/Szybet/WatchySourcingHub#original-watchy-v3) but most of the points still compared to it</sub>

 <details>
   <summary><h2>For regular users</h2></summary>